 It is possible to get too much exercise.
 Overexercise can strain your joints and weaken your muscles, increasing your risk of injury.

-Research suggests that too much exercise can affect a person in other ways as well.
-Scientists at the University of Wisconsin found evidence that exercise can be as addictive as drugs or alcohol.
+Too much exercise can affect a person in other ways as well.
+For some people, exercise can become addictive, causing feelings of anxiety or depression if not able to exercise.
 Excessive exercise is also a component of certain eating disorders.

 If you suspect your fitness is getting out of hand, ask yourself the following questions: